intel/rohd/doc/tutorials/chapter_9/rohd_vf.md

 ### Component's Phases

-Most of the setup occur in the constuctor of the object.
+Most of the setup occur in the constructor of the object.
 ROHD-VF comes with some phasing (similar to UVM) to help configure, connect and run a testbench in coordinated steps.
 Every Component goes through phases.

 - The constructor
   - Clearly enumerate what is required to build the component as part of the constructor parameters.